Shinto shrine: First temporary shrines

-True shrines arose with the beginning of agriculture, when the need arose to attract kami to ensure good harvests.
-These were, however, just temporary structures built for a particular purpose, a tradition of which's traces can be found in some rituals.
+True shrines arose with the beginning of agriculture, when the need arose to attract to ensure good harvests.
+These were, however, just temporary structures built for a particular purpose, a tradition whose traces can still be found in rituals such as the otabisho, a temporary resting place set up during a matsuri procession, where the kami's portable palanquin (mikoshi or shin'yo) is housed for a set period, ranging from brief to extended, before returning to its permanent shrine.